 Anders Börjesson to be appointed to serve as Chairman of the Board.

-Descriptions of the members of the Board of Directors can be found in the Company’s Annual Report for 2013/2014 and at the Company’s website.
+Descriptions of the other members of the Board of Directors can be found in the Company’s Annual Report for 2014/2015 and at the Company’s website.

 14. Election of Auditor

 Proposes election of KPMG AB as Auditor.
-KPMG AB will appoint the authorized auditor George Pettersson.
+KPMG AB will appoint the authorized auditor George Pettersson as Auditor in charge.

 PROPOSAL BY THE BOARD OF DIRECTORS WITH RESPECT TO RESOLUTIONS UNDER ITEMS 9b AND 15-17

-This means that the Board of Directors proposes a dividend to the shareholders of SEK 3.00 per share (SEK 2.67) and Monday,1 September 2014, as the record day for receipt of the dividend.
+This means that the Board of Directors proposes a dividend to the shareholders of SEK 3.25 per share (SEK 3.00) and Monday, 31 August 2015, as the record day for receipt of the dividend.

 The Board of Directors proposes that the Annual General Meeting passes a resolution on guidelines for remuneration to members of senior management, essentially as follows: